 Hopefully, you won’t have problems, but if you do, our website has tips and hints to help you.
 Call us toll free to speak with one of our experts.

-All of our veneers are in stock and available for same day shipping if you place your order before 12:00 Noon EST. The veneer will be rolled, boxed and shipped via UPS or Fed-Ex.
-We guarantee delivery anywhere in the United States in 2-3 business days.
+Most of our veneer is in stock and available for same day shipping if you place your order before 12:00 Noon EST. If there is any delay, we will call or email you.
+The veneer will be rolled, boxed and shipped via UPS or Fed-Ex.
+We guarantee delivery anywhere in the Continental United States in 2-3 business days.

 Different circumstances require different types of backed veneer.
 We offer several choices to fit your needs: